Learning Center

 What Is Etsy?

 Etsy is an e-commerce platform that provides a marketplace for people to buy and sell handmade, vintage, and unique goods.
-It was founded in 2005 and is headquartered in Brooklyn, New York.
-The platform has a significant community internationally and offers a wide range of products, including jewelry, clothing, home decor, art, and craft supplies.
-With nearly 60 million buyers and over 2 million sellers, it’s definitely one of the largest and most well-known marketplaces today.
+The platform has a significant community internationally and offers a range of products, including home decor, art, and craft supplies.
+With nearly 60 million buyers and over 2 million sellers, it’s one of the largest and most well-known marketplaces today.

-What makes it so popular?
-First, it’s easy to use for both buyers and sellers with a platform that is user-friendly and easy to navigate; Second, the platform supports small businesses and allows them a wider audience reach; Third, it offers unique products that are often customizable.
+What makes it popular?
+First, it’s easy to use for both buyers and sellers with a platform that is user-friendly; Second, the platform supports small businesses and allows them a wider audience reach; Third, it offers unique products that are often customizable.

-With that in mind, if you’ve decided this platform works best for you, keep scrolling to learn how to open a storefront and begin selling art on Etsy today!
+With that in mind, if you’ve decided this platform works best for you, keep scrolling to learn how to open an Etsy store and begin selling art successfully today!

 Selling Art On Etsy: Getting Started